Casa del Cordón

 Museo del Ron y la Caña

-This new museum, housed in a restored 16th-century building, is a celebration of rum and sugar cane, two of the country’s most important...
+Housed in a restored 16th-century building, exhibits here celebrate rum and sugar cane, two of the country’s most important exports....

-The area in front of the Alcázar de Colón has been made over many times, most recently during the early 1990s in honor of the 500th...
+The large, open area in front of the Alcázar de Colón has been made over many times, most recently during the early 1990s in honor of...

 Casa del Cordón information